abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 The first line in *teph4isotc_1.abi* specifies the name of the output DVDB file, followed by the
-number of partial DFPT POT files we want to merge and the full list of files:
+number of partial DFPT POT files and the full list of files we want to merge:

 {% dialog tests/tutorespfn/Input/teph4isotc_1.abi %}

-This rather fast step produces the **teph4isotc_1_DVDB** file that will be used in the next examples.
+This step produces the **teph4isotc_1_DVDB** file that will be used in the next examples.
 Executing:

 ```sh
 mrgdv info teph4isotc_1_DVDB
 ```

-shows that all the independent atomic perturbations have been computed, e.g.:
+shows that all the independent atomic perturbations are available:

 ```md
  The list of irreducible perturbations for this q vector is: